Priti2805/Movie-Recommender-System/README.md

 # Movie-Recommender-System

+## A content based movie recommender system using cosine similarity

 Input data files are available in the read-only "../input/" directory For example, running this (by clicking run or pressing Shift+Enter) will list all files under the input directory